TimeStamp: from Scalar to unsigned long int?

 - Equally check: Comparing two doubles with

-is unrecommended (current implementation), however, we know that it may be useful (the sameTimeStamp
+operator==is unrecommended (current implementation), however, we know that it may be useful (the sameTimeStamp). - Enough precision: We won't require more than nanoseconds precision, and

-hasn't a constant precision.
+Scalarhasn't a constant precision.
 Actually, since the seconds are a quite large number, I really don't know which precision do we have.

 @jsola ,@asantamaria,@artivis are you ok with this change?
-Is there any reason to keep with the Scalar
+Is there any reason to keep with the Scalar?
+Obviously, the API will remain unchanged.

 Edited by Joan Vallvé Navarro